 Stock Appreciation Rights (SARs) – This is a variation of a stock option.
 The employee receives a grant providing the ability to participate in the upward price movement of the company stock.
 Unlike an option, the SAR does not require the employee to pay for the stock at exercise.

-The second portion of the course covers share-based awards in particular:
+The second portion of the course covers share-based awards, in particular:

 Restricted Stock (RS) and Restricted Stock Units (RSUs) – These are outright grants of equity shares or units that equate to shares that have certain time restrictions on their sale and transfer.